EricEdwardBryant/easydb/README.md

 Often times data in a table will need to be updated from a remote source.
 The function `db_update` provides a means for updating your plain-text tables.
-Every configuration entry under `update:` will be parsed and evaluated as an *R* expression.
+Every entry under `update:` will be parsed and evaluated as an *R* expression.

 ```r
 db_update('path/to/config.yaml')